SHIMA0111/pgbouncer-config-rs/README.md

 Language

-- Japanese README is available at README-ja.md.
+- Japanese README is available at [README in Japanese](README-ja.md).